WHO ARE WE?

 In the words of the great Robert Louis Stevenson, “For my part, I travel not to go anywhere, but to go.
 I travel for travel’s sake.
 The great affair is to move.”

 And that’s what we do here at A Global Affair.
 We never stop moving.

 Lakshmi is a marketing professional by day, who would love to bake like Jacques Torres, write like Khaled Hosseini, dress like Coco Chanel, do good like Bill Gates, and travel like the team at AFAR magazine.
-She hopes A Global Affair will be her launchpad…at least for that last dream!
+She hopes A Global Affair will be her vehicle…to share and convert some of those dreams to reality.

-Siddhi is a student of film and political science at New York University, and hopes to one day pursue her love for travel and storytelling in international politics, grassroots mobilization, and academia.
-She lives for good coffee, good chocolate, good stories, and high risk thrills- dreaming with Jack Kerouac’s eternal manifesto: “No matter, the road is life.”
+Siddhi is a graduate from New York University’s Tisch School of the Arts, and is currently pursuing her love for travel and storytelling through socially impactful work.
+She lives for good coffee, good stories, and high risk thrills- dreaming with Jack Kerouac’s eternal manifesto: “No matter, the road is life.”

 Rohan Krishnan is a recent graduate in Advertising and Information Management from Syracuse University who plans to take the advertising world by storm!
 When he is not working, Rohan is off seeing the world, playing video games, following the travel and tech industries and of course indulging in his passion for food!